 A very handy basic vegetable stock recipe for all your needs.
 I call this European style, because I make a different one with ginger, spring onions and so on for Asian recipes.
 I’ll post that sometime soon.

 The Basic Risotto recipe is what the Italians will call Risotto Bianco, or white risotto.
 It’s made simply with just minimal ingredients that include, butter, olive oil, stock, parmesan and the rice of course.
-I’ve just launched a Risotto Masterclass, an 8-week long course, and am also filming it for Udemy.
-As usual, you, my blog […]
+What is Risotto?
+Risotto is a traditional Italian dish of rice cooked in stock, until it reaches a creamy consistency.
+While […]

 Nothing like homemade, whatever recipe it may be.
 The beauty of homemade beef stock is there is no added salt and you control what goes in it.
 If you make a huge portion of it, freeze in small portions and take out of your freezer and use as required in your recipe.
 Don’t let the […]